mautic/user-documentation/docs/campaigns/campaign_builder.rst

    php /path/to/mautic/bin/console mautic:campaigns:trigger

-If you want to execute the command at different intervals for specific Campaigns, you can pass the ``--campaign-id=ID`` argument to the command.
+If you want to execute the command at different intervals for specific Campaigns, you can pass the ``--campaign-id=ID`` option to the command.
+If you want to ignore specific Campaigns, you can pass the ``--exclude=ID`` option to the command.
+Passing multiple options will ignore multiple Campaigns.